saidmouhtaram/PortfolioProjects/README.md

 Hi, I'm Said!
 I hold a Master's degree in Applied Economics and Markets from the University of Bologna, where I built a strong foundation in quantitative analysis, data interpretation, and economic modeling.

 I'm passionate about using data to understand complex systems and support decision-making.
-Throughout my academic journey, I've worked with tools like Python, R, SQL, Excel, and Power BI to explore datasets, run statistical analyses, and present insights through clear visualizations and reports.
+Throughout my academic journey, I've worked with tools like Python, R, SQL, Excel, and Power BI to explore datasets, run statistical analysis, and present insights through clear visualizations and reports.

 I enjoy experimenting with datasets from Kaggle and creating projects that combine economic reasoning with data analytics.
 I'm eager to continue growing in this field and contribute to data-driven environments with curiosity, precision, and a problem-solving mindset.